 I am Bernard Goldstein, MD.
-I have been involved in environmental health since serving in the US Public Health Service Division of Air Pollution before it was merged into the new US Environmental Protection Agency (EPA) n 1970.
+I have been involved in environmental health since serving in the US Public Health Service Division of Air Pollution before it was merged into the new US Environmental Protection Agency (EPA) in 1970.
 I am a Fellow and former President of the Society for Risk Analysis, and an elected member of the National Academy of Medicine for whom I have chaired about a dozen committees mostly related to environmental risk.
 My past experience includes being appointed by President Reagan as EPA Assistant Administrator for Research and Development.
-I am here today as part of the Environmental Protection Network, a non-profit organization comprised of over 400 former EPA employees volunteering their time to protect the integrity of EPA and provide an informed and rigorous defense against current Administration efforts to understand public health and environmental protections.
+I am here today as part of the Environmental Protecting their time to protect the integrity of EPA and provide an informed and rigorous defense against current Administration efforts to understand public health and environmental protections.